2020 Spring Hooding Schedule

 2:00 p.m.| Hooding Ceremony | Mershon Auditorium, 1871 N. High St.

 Guests do not need tickets to attend Honors Convocation or the Hooding Ceremony.
-Mershon Auditorium will open at 9:00 am for Honors Convocation at 1:00 pm for the Hooding Ceremony.
+Mershon Auditorium will open one hour before Honors Convocation begins (9:00 a.m.) and one hour before the Hooding Ceremony begins (1:00 p.m.) for general seating.

 Ohio Union special event parking will be available during Honors Convocation and the Hooding Ceremony.
 Special event parking is $5 cash.